 Office: Thornwell Administrative Annex 135

-She leads university efforts to document learning associated with student involvement in educationally purposeful support and enrichment programs, serving as project leader to develop and implement a supplemental student information system, Beyond The Classroom Matters™ (BTCM).
-The project, a collaborative effort of the Division of Student Affairs and Academic Support, the Office of the Provost and the Division of Information Technology, has received national attention, including selection by the Lumina Foundation for inclusion in the Comprehensive Student Record project.
-BTCM has been featured or cited in webinars and publications sponsored by NASPA: Student Affairs Administrators in Higher Education, American Association of Collegiate Registrars and Admissions Officers (AACRAO), Coalition of Urban Serving Universities (USU), Association of Public and Land-Grant Universities (APLU), Association of American Medical Colleges (AAMC), Association of American Colleges and Universities (AAC&U), Wiche Cooperative for Educational Technologies (WCET) and Educause.
+In collaboration with the office of the provost and the division of information technology, Bowers leads university efforts to document learning associated with student involvement in educationally purposeful support and enrichment programs, serving as project leader to develop and implement a supplemental student information system, Beyond The Classroom Matters®.
+BTCM was selected for the Lumina Foundation Comprehensive Student Record Project and has been featured in webinars and publications sponsored by NASPA: Student Affairs Administrators in Higher Education; American Association of Collegiate Registrars and Admissions Officers (AACRAO); Coalition of Urban Serving Universities (USU); Association of Public and Land-Grant Universities (APLU); Association of American Medical Colleges (AAMC); Association of American Colleges and Universities (AAC&U); Wiche Cooperative for Educational Technologies (WCET); and Educause.

-Bowers earned a doctorate in applied behavioral studies in education from Oklahoma State University.
-Her research focused on analysis of the relationship of employment outcomes to developmental variables and job search strategies of college graduates.
+Bowers earned a PhD in applied behavioral studies from Oklahoma State University.
+Her doctoral research focused on analysis of the relationship of employment outcomes to developmental variables and job search strategies of college graduates.